btcbarkeep/aina-api/STRIPE_INTEGRATION_GUIDE.md

 The system automatically checks if the authenticated user is the document owner (`uploaded_by` field matches user ID).

+### Private Documents - Important Note

+**Private documents (`is_public=False`) cannot be purchased via Stripe.** They are only accessible by:
+- The document owner (uploader)
+- Users with document access permissions

+If you attempt to use Stripe payment for a private document, you will receive a 403 Forbidden error.

-### Private Documents - Option 2: Stripe Checkout Session
+### Public Documents - Stripe Checkout Session

-When a user completes a Stripe Checkout, include the document ID in the session metadata:
+For **public documents** that you want to sell, when a user completes a Stripe Checkout, include the document ID in the session metadata:

 ```python
 import stripe